 Place a needle on top of a leaf and gently set them on top of a motionless pool of water.
 Don’t touch the leaf.
 Wait for the leaf to stop turning.
 It will find the north/south line and you can follow that.

-Stay Safe with DIY Medical Equipment Kits
+DIY Medical Equipment Kits

 - Good quality, waterproof bandages of all sizes